 Unlike her later C&N sisters, she is slightly narrower in the beam and with more sheer, making her a very elegant boat with her long counter stern.

 The boat comes with a detailed maintenance log going back to 1995, a well cared for and properly used pedigree classic yacht.
-2015 survey available.
+May 2022 survey available.

 Length on Deck 43’2″

 Length Waterline 29′

 Thames Tonnage 13 TM

 - Carvel planked in 7/8″ teak fastened with copper nails and roves to laminated oak timbers.